-City Campus: top ten food, fitness and fun
+City Campus: Food, fitness and fun

 If you’re going to be based at our City Campus, you’ll discover it has the lively and varied atmosphere that comes with being based in a city centre.
 With Wolverhampton’s high street (or more accurately, Dudley Street) only a few paces away, you’re within easy reach of all the essentials.